-Programs, Machines and Computation, by K. L. Clark and D. Factorian (McGraw-Hill, £5.25)
+Programs, Machines and Computation, by K. L. Clark and D. Fa Cowell, 1976; 176 pages.
+(McGraw-Hill, £5.25)

-Programs and Machines, An Introduction to the Theory of Computation, by Richard Bird, 1976.
+og Programs and Machines, An Introduction to the Theory Computation, by Richard Bird, 1976.
 (John Wiley, £7.90)

-As their titles suggest, these two books cover the same ground indeed, since all the authors acknowledge Scott (1967) as their inspiration, their similarity is even less surprising.
+As their titles suggest, these two books cover the same ground $\widehat{\mathfrak{s}}$ indeed, since all the authors acknowledge Scott (1967) as their inspiration, their similarity is even less surprising.

 Each book covers adequately the definitions of machines and the establishment of the correctness and equivalence of programs.
-Both are intended primarily for computer science undergraduates and have been field tested in the authors' own teaching establishments.
-The authors assume, very reasonably, that their readers will have minimal pre-knowledge and a willingness to learn.
-Any reader who is unfamiliar with 'modern mathematical notation', and that includes most of us over 30, will find that these books are not too easy to read.
+Both are intended primarily for computer science undergraduates and have been field tested in the authors' own teaching establishments?
+The authors assume, very reasonably, that their readers will have a minimal pre-knowledge and a willingness to learn.
+Any reader who is unfamiliar with 'modern mathematical notation', and that includes most of us over 30, will find that these books are not too easy t{0} read.
 They need to be studied carefully, which is not a bad property of a book intended for undergraduates.
 Having read both of them within a short time I am unable to decide if my clearer understanding of the one is simply due to my having read the other first.
 Both books are well presented and substantial; neither is too expensive by today's standards.

-On the whole I feel that either of these books represents a good buy for a student involved in the second and third year studies of most good computer science courses; there are more exercises in Bird but the Clark and Cowell is cheaper.
+On the whole I feel that either of these books represents a good buy for a student involved in the second and third year studies of $mos\overline{t}$ good computer science courses; there are more exercises in Bird but the Clark and Cowell is cheaper.
 I shall recommend to my students (and colleagues) that they invest in Clark and Cowell, mainly because of the price and a common affinity for the thinking of Dijkstra et al.